Tenancy fraud is someone illegally living in a property they are not entitled to. It stops people who are waiting for a property from getting a home.

 You have committed tenancy fraud if you:

 We ask everyone for identification when they sign their tenancy agreement.
-We regularly visit tenants in their homes and confirm the identities of everyone who lives there.
+We regularly visit customers in their homes and confirm the identities of everyone who lives there.

 We work with other registered housing providers and agencies to detect tenancy fraud.
 We do this when we are legally required to or have information-sharing agreements.